gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Put it against the stuff in the water so it won't move around any more," Maddy improvised hastily.

-"A sensible plan," the bot said approvingly.
+"A sensible plan," the bot said.
 One leg whirred quietly with each step as the bot walked back to the sunken machinery and wedged the rock against it to hold it in place.